stanulilic/stanleyulili.com-old/_posts/2020-05-11-asynchronous-programming-with-callbacks-in-javascript.md

 My lack of knowledge of asynchronous programming made things worse.
 Things started to change when I started focusing more on asynchronous programming, leading me to callbacks which gave me an aha moment, the light bulb went on.
 I finally understood the hype about Promises and Async/Await.

 In this article, you are going to learn about synchronous and asynchronous programming in JavaScript.
-After that, you will then learn about the significance of callbacks in asynchronous programming, how to create callbacks, and the pitfalls you can run into when using callbacks.
+After that, you will learn the significance of callbacks in asynchronous programming, how to create callbacks, and the pitfalls you can run into when using callbacks.

 By the end of this tutorial, you will have a good understanding of: